simrb/cms/readme.md

 Setup
 ============

-enter to project directory, and then
+Step 1, enter to project directory, and then

 	# su
 	# bash .setup 1

-initialing database, if you have not existed database, this is command that will create a default database called `cms_db` for you
+Step 2, initialing database, if you have not existed database, the following command that will create a default database called `cms_db` for you. or you need a anthor database name of new, configure the `cfg.php` and `archive/00initDB.sql` for parameters `cms_db`,`cms_user`,`cms_pawd` as you want.

 	# bash .setup 2

-if you have a database, just configure the `cfg.php`
+if you have a database, just configure the file `cfg.php` for connecting.